 Battery life 20 hours

 The case is still useful, in that it prompts the AirPods Max to enter an ultra-low-power mode that will apparently preserve the charge for months, but anyone intending to take them out of the house even occasionally will want to seriously consider investing in a third-party case that will protect the headphones as well as support their sleep mode.
-That that’s necessary is ridiculous, particularly given the price of the headphones.
+That that is necessary is ridiculous, particularly given the price of the headphones.
+Thankfully, a new case design is rumoured to accompany the highly anticipated (yet not confirmed) AirPods Max 2.

 In terms of overall battery life, Apple quotes around 20 hours of use from a full charge.
-That’s significantly less than you get from the Sony WH-1000XM4, which offer 30 hours, but we find it hard to imagine many people discovering it to be not long enough – particularly as our testing suggests it’s a fairly conservative figure.
+That’s significantly less than you get from the Sony XM5 and B&W Px8 (both offer 30 hours) and particularly the Sennheiser Momentum Wireless 4, which offers 60 hours.
+But we find it hard to imagine many people discovering it to be not long enough – particularly as our testing suggests it’s a fairly conservative figure.

-The fact that you can get a decent amount of use out of a very short charge is particularly valuable, because Apple hasn’t found its way to including an audio cable in the box, either.
-If you want to use the headphones in a wired capacity (with a console controller or in-flight entertainment, perhaps), the only way to do so is with the optional £35 ($35, AU$55) Lightning-to-3.5mm cable.
+The fact that you can get a decent amount of use out of a very short charge is particularly valuable considering Apple hasn’t found its way to including an audio cable in the box, either.
+If you want to use the headphones in a wired capacity (with a console controller or in-flight entertainment, perhaps), the only way to do so is with the optional £35 ($35 / AU$55) Lightning-to-3.5mm cable.
 Even then, the AirPods Max won’t work in passive mode: if the battery’s dead, the headphones are useless.

 On the technology front, Apple has installed one of its H1 chips in each of the earcups.
 Between them, these processors analyse information coming in from eight microphones dotted around and inside the headphones (there’s also a ninth microphone for picking up your voice, which comes through very clearly on calls) to not only actively block outside noise but also tailor the sound in real-time to the fit and seal around your ears.
 It’s this active processing that’s unique: if any non-Apple headphones are making 200 adjustments per second, as the AirPods Pro Max are, the manufacturer responsible is remaining peculiarly quiet about it.